davidmattson1/fake-battery-waveshare-3s-ups-rpi/README.md

 ---

 ## Known Issues
+- Has to be recompiled when kernel is updated
 - Sometimes it will drop down in percentage and go back up based on python calculation
 - Sometimes it will repeat the 20% battery health warnings because of above issue
 - When the Waveshare 3s UPS is plugged in the battery percentage shows higher than what the battery is currently charged to